muhdmamin/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that prints content
+script that redirects to user home